GSA/notifications-api/docs/all.md

 Once in the view, you'll likely want to adjust the time range in the upper right of the page.

+# `git` hooks

+We're using [`pre-commit`](https://pre-commit.com/) to manage hooks in order to automate common tasks or easily-missed cleanup.
+It's installed as part of `make bootstrap` and is limited to this project's virtualenv.

+The configuration is stored in `.pre-commit-config.yaml`.
+In that config, there are links to the repos from which the hooks are pulled, so hop through there if you want a detailed description of what each one is doing.

+We do not maintain any hooks in this repository.

 # Testing

 ```